Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 Finally, as this dataset is a metagenome we need to use the `--meta` option for `metagenome / uneven coverage mode`.

 > ## Unused parameters
-> There's a lot of parameters that we won't be using; some are deprecated, some are only appropriate for certain types of data (e.g. `--pacbio-raw`) and some are useful to allow tweaking to try further improve an assembly (e.g. `--genome-size` and `--read-error`)
+> There's a lot of parameters that we won't be using; some are deprecated, some are only appropriate for certain types of data (e.g. `--pacbio-raw`) and some are useful to allow tweaking to try further improve an assembly (e.g. `--genome-size` and `--read-error`).
 > Most bioinformatics programs have an associated website (which is often a GitHub page) with a whole manual to use the program.
-The [Flye Manual](https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md) contains a lot of further information about the parameters avaiable.
+> The [Flye Manual](https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md) contains a lot of further information about the parameters avaiable.
 If you're going to try using Flye on your own long-read dataset this is a good place to start.
 {: .callout}

 Now we've worked out what parameters are appropriate for our data we can put them all together in one command.